TaoStarlit/English/book/essentialWords.md

 3. deforestation: the removal of all trees from a large area
 4. logging: the cutting down of tree for commercial purposes
 4. intercept: to catch
-5. inhibit: to prevent, slow down   eg. tree inhibit soil erosion
+5. inhibit: to prevent, slow down   eg. tree inhibit soil erosion; tree shade inhibits the growth of algae. (a simple aquatic plant)
 6. myriad: many, numerous -- 'mi ri e
 7. vegetation: plants on a area
+8. habitat: the natural area where a plant or animal lives

 1. fascinate: Bird migration in particular has fascinated observers for centuries.(to interest greatly)
 2. biological, imperative, niches: Migration is an example of how nature has responded to the biological imperative for species to evolve and spread out into all possible ecological niches.